 Did you know that a well-written contract can be used to sell you as a professional to a prospect?
-Why not use this chance to mention your terms of the agreement instead of disturbing the client with back and forth emails?
+Why not use this chance to mention the terms of the agreement instead of disturbing the client with back-and-forth emails?

 This section is used to clearly communicate how you would like to work, how you will communicate with the client, the timelines of the project, and the terms of payment.
 You can also include a termination slot, which indicates the process for the termination of the contract should you get into an agreement to work together.
 This is a very important section, more so for freelance social media managers that may not have a legal team to help them in case of disputes.

 Q: What is a social media marketing proposal?

 A: A social media marketing proposal is a document used by social media managers to propose a set of social media marketing services that they would assist a potential client with.
 The document also showcases the social media marketer’s skills and how they would help boost the client’s campaign strategies.